Dan-Eli/geo_sim_processing/README.md

 # Simplify

 Simplify is a geospatial simplification (generalization) tool for lines and polygons.
-Simplify implements an enhanced version of the classic Douglas-Peucker algorithm with spatial constraints validation during geometry simplification.
+Simplify implements an improved version of the classic Douglas-Peucker algorithm with spatial constraints validation during geometry simplification.
 Simplify will preserve the following [topologicial relationships](#Preserving-Topological-Relationship):  Simplicity (within the geometry), Intersection (with other geometries) and Sidedness (with other geometries).

-The figure 6  below shows the difference between the regular and the enhanced version of the classic Douglas-Peucker algorithm.
+The figure 6  below shows the difference between the regular and the improved version of the classic Douglas-Peucker algorithm.
 Figure 6a represent the original contours.
-Figure 6b represent the results of the simplified contours with line intersections showed by the red dots using the classic Douglas-Peucker.
-Figure 6c represent the results of the simplified contours without line intersections using the enhanced version of the classic Douglas-Peucker.
+Figure 6b represent the results of the simplified contours with line intersections showed by the red dots using the regular or classic Douglas-Peucker.
+Figure 6c represent the results of the simplified contours without line intersections using the improved version of the classic Douglas-Peucker.
 Figure 6b et 6c are using the same simplifiction tolerance.

 ![figure6a](/image/Figure6.png " ")